NeverRanked · Teardown 02 · Cross-category · Cross-geo

 For an operator, the closable competitive surface differs by market.
 Hawaii CPA firms have both training-data engines as a category-wide blind spot, so competing inside the web-searching engines is the short-term move.
 Austin CPA firms have Claude as a blind spot but Gemma reachable through sustained web presence over Gemma’s training cycle.
 Nashville sits between: Claude closed, Gemma a narrower opening than Austin’s.
 The recommendation depends on which market the operator is in.

-The Microsoft Copilot pattern (holds across all nine measurements, including Austin and Nashville)
+The Microsoft Copilot pattern (holds across every category we measured, including Austin and the Nashville control)

 The first-mover read: whichever firm shows up first in Bing’s organic search results for these queries gets the Copilot answer mostly to itself, because every competitor is also invisible there.
 The gap is open, and it does not appear to be a category-specific or geo-specific problem.
 It is a Microsoft Copilot pattern across local-service queries.

-The implication for where to do the work, by category and geography
+Where to do the work changes by category and geography

-The two-axis pattern, refined by the cross-geo CPA measurements, produces nine different recommendations:
+The two-axis pattern, refined by the cross-geo CPA measurements, produces a different recommendation for each category and geography:

 The non-obvious read across measurements: the conventional SEO instinct (clean up your website and AI will cite you) is correct in proportion to where your category sits on the web-searching axis, but it has nothing to say about the training-data axis.
 And the training-data axis is not one number.
 It can split by engine and by geography within the same category.
 A firm in a category like CPA in Hawaii could perfect its on-site infrastructure and not move either Claude or Gemma.
 The same firm operating in Texas would not move Claude but would have a path to moving Gemma.
 Both surfaces respond to different work.
 Both can vary by geography in ways that aren't visible from a single-geo measurement.